top of page

 Preparing for Surgery

-Mentally preparing from surgery is a whole other battle.
-Some days I felt at ease and some days I felt a huge wave of anxiety.
+Mentally preparing for surgery is a whole other battle.
+Some days I felt at ease, and some days I felt a huge wave of anxiety.
 I found it helpful to name my fears out loud.
-Whether I was talking to a friend, my husband, or taking time for prayer journalling.
-It helped.
-I also prioritized my normal exercise routine to make sure my body was as healthy as possible for recovery.
+Whether I was talking to a friend, my husband, or taking time for prayer journaling, it helped.
+I also prioritized my normal exercise routine to ensure my body was as healthy as possible for recovery.

 HORMONE HACK!